UXRozum/Portfolio/content/post/Landing pages/index.md

 url_video: ""
 ---

+ ## About project

  The company had several landings for the sale of services, its own and partners'.
 Both types of landing pages contain the same services at the same prices.
 Even so, partner's landing pages had two times more conversion rates than the company's landings.
 And it was necessary to find the reason for this difference.
+As a lead ux-researcher, I was doing this project solo.

+ ## My work

 I had two major assumptions:

 1. It is a behavioral difference - people, who see compare several providers using third party partner's pages, are more likely to make target action.
 They already saw all offers.